sayyedtabish/Year-End-Project/README.md

 # Year-End-Project
 This contains Predictive model for detection of PCOS.
-We have so far usedtwo models, Random Forest and Logistic Regression.
+We have so far used two models, Random Forest and Logistic Regression.